 A dog that sheds heavily demands a lot of grooming time.
 Look for a deshedding tool that has an ergonomically designed handle.
 That can save you a lot of wrist and forearm discomfort when you spend hours grooming your dog.

-When looking at different brands and styles of deshedding brush, be sure to pick a tool that’s the right size for your dog.
-Popular brands tend to have several different sized brushes to choose from, so you should be able find the exact right size deshedding tool for your requirements.
+When looking at different brands and styles of deshedding brushes, be sure to pick a tool that’s the right size for your dog.
+Popular brands tend to have several different-sized brushes to choose from, so you should be able to find the exact right size deshedding tool for your requirements.

 How Deshedding Brushes Help

 Although no deshedding brush can remove 100% of your dog’s coat, many deshedding tools can get rid of up to 95% of the loose and dead hair.
 That can make a massive difference to the cleanliness of your home, especially during peak shedding periods!
 There are other reasons why using a deshedding brush is so beneficial for your pet.

 - Removing dead hair can help to keep your dog cooler during the summer.